-Sundried discover how Rob Osborne balances his triathlon training, with a full time job and being a father of three - and twins as well!
+Sundried discover how Rob Osborne balances his triathlon training with a full-time job and being a father of three.

 I used to swim competitively until the age of 11 and did track athletics (400m hurdles) at University.
 For some time I had always fancied doing a triathlon.
-The impetus I needed was when my age 90 year old granny told me I was looking 'a bit porky' at a family reunion and that I needed to lose some weight.
+The impetus I needed was when my age 90-year-old granny told me I was looking 'a bit porky' at a family reunion and that I needed to lose some weight.
 That evening I went straight home and entered the Thames Turbo Sprint Triathlon.
-I dabbled on and off for several years getting OK results until I qualified for the GB Age group team in 2012 and I’ve improved a lot since then, I've really just focused on sprint triathlons.
+I dabbled on and off for several years getting OK results until I qualified for the Team GB Age Group team in 2012 and I’ve improved a lot since then, I've really just focused on sprint triathlons.

-How do you balance a full-time job, three kids and keeping competing?
+How do you balance a full-time job, three kids, and competing?

-I try and get a lot of my training done whilst the girls are sleeping or incorporate as part of the work commute.
-I do most of my cycling on the Turbo trainer (I use Zwift which I absolutely love).
-I try and choose some local events, where the family can come and watch too (traffic free races generally have a more sociable start time).
+I try to get a lot of my training done whilst the girls are sleeping or incorporate as part of the work commute.
+I do most of my cycling on the Turbo trainer.
+I try to choose local events where the family can come and watch too (traffic-free races generally have a more sociable start time).
 Work is busy too and can be manic so I'll often be working in the evening after the kids have gone to bed or at weekends.
-One of the things I don't balance very well is sleep.
-I typically get about 5-6 hours - it would definitely help me if I could get more than that!
+One of the things I don't balance very well is sleeping; I typically get about 5-6 hours - it would definitely help me if I could get more than that!

 What’s your top tip for other triathletes?

 It's a cliche but have fun and don't take yourself too seriously!
-It's important not to lose perspective after all triathlon is a hobby (I may have been guilty of this once or twice before a big event).
-Also don't try and smash every session.
-Easy workouts and rest are as important as a smashfest.
+It's important not to lose perspective, after all, triathlon is a hobby (I may have been guilty of this once or twice before a big event).
+Also, don't try to smash every session.; easy workouts and rest are as important as intense sessions.

 What has been your biggest fitness challenge to date?

-I did the Oxfam trailwalker event in 2006 - 100km in 24 hrs, however I think the hardest event I've done is my first (and only) marathon (Zurich in 2008).
-I'm more of a fast twitch athlete and I properly hit the wall with 10km to go and it was not pretty!
+I did the Oxfam Trail Walker event in 2006 which is a 100km walk over 24 hrs.
+However, I think the hardest event I've done is my first (and only) marathon, which was Zurich in 2008.
+I'm more of a short distance athlete and I properly hit the wall with 10km to go and it was not pretty!